FilipSly/PyTacToe/README.md

 >WASD to move and Space to confirm

 ## Installation/Usage
->Currently only written for MacOS and (Untested) Linux.
-Windows port coming soon
+>Currently only written for MacOS and Linux.
+Windows is highly experimental

 >Download and run the source code with python3 or an IDE